 2. Stick to a schedule even if it works more like an outline

 One of the best time management strategies that works well for me is sticking to a schedule.
 I can’t say that things always happen at an exact time every day during the workweek, but certain tasks normally happen around that part of the day on a regular basis.
 Sometimes I start working at 8 AM.
 Other days at 9 AM.

 While that is how my life just works at the moment, I still commit to getting certain work done during the morning hours when I’m most productive.
 I purposely schedule other tasks in the afternoon.
 Early evening is for getting lighter tasks done like filing or restocking office supplies without running myself into the ground every day.

 I know roughly how long it will take me to finish an article so I focus on having a block of time to complete that work in the morning.
 I also infuse checking email and other daily tasks during the afternoon.
 That’s usually when my energy wanes or I just need to switch gears.
 I find working this way save me a great deal of time by not having to constantly decide what to do each day.

 3. Set up day-specific duties

 If there is something I need to do on a regular basis but it doesn’t require daily action, I assign a set day to take care of such tasks.
 I devoted a day to sending out invoices and keeping other bookkeeping -related activities organized.
-I like to do this on Friday so I can have a fresh start on Monday.
+Doing this on Friday is nice so I can have a fresh start on Monday.

 I also clean my desk, recycle papers and attend to any details that might make work life easier like going paperless.
 Managing my time this way helps me organize it better.
 If a certain email comes my way that isn’t urgent or something bookkeeping related shows up, I know I have set time to handle it.
 I can work in a more orderly fashion and know I will do what I’m supposed to when the time comes without getting too overwhelmed in the moment.